-The proposed project consists of 109 single-family residences lots.
+The proposed project consists of 150 single-family residences lots.
 Single family residences are not a use that would normally generate wastewater that violates water quality standards or exceeds waste discharge requirements.
 Therefore, impacts would be less than significant.

 - b.
 The proposed project would not include any groundwater wells or pumping activities.
-All water supplied to the proposed project would be obtained from the Los Angeles County Waterworks District No. 40 (LACWD).
-Therefore, the proposed project would not deplete groundwater supplies or interfere with groundwater recharge and impacts would be less than significant. - c.
-Development of the proposed project would increase the amount of surface runoff as a result of impervious surfaces associated with the roadways and residences.
+All water supplied to the proposed project would be obtained from Los Angeles County Water District No. 40.
+Therefore, impacts would be less than significant. - c.
+Development of the proposed project would increase the amount of surface runoff as a result of impervious surfaces associated with the grading of the site.
 The proposed project would be designed, on the basis of a hydrology study, to accept current flows entering the property and to handle the additional incremental runoff from the developed sites.
-Therefore, impacts from drainage and runoff would be less than significant. - d.
+Therefore, impacts from drainage and runoff would be less than significant.

+The project site is designated as Flood Zone X-Shaded per the Flood Insurance Rate Map (06037C0450F).
+Flood Zone X-Shaded is located outside of the 100-year flood zone but within the 500-year flood zone.
+Therefore, impacts would be less than significant.

+- d.
 The project site is not located within a coastal zone.
 Therefore, tsunamis are not a potential hazard.
 The project site is relatively flat and does not contain any enclosed bodies of water and is not located in close proximity to any other large bodies of water.
 Therefore, the proposed project would not be subject to inundation by seiches or mudflows.
-No impacts would occur.

-The project site is designated as Flood Zone X-Shaded per the Flood Insurance Rate Map (FIRM) Panel No. 060672 (2008) (06037C0450F).
-Flood Zone X-Shaded is located outside of the 100-year flood zone but within the 500-year flood zone.
-Therefore, impacts would be less than significant.

-e.
-The proposed project is residential in nature.
-As such, the proposed project would not conflict or obstruct the implementation of the applicable water quality control plan or sustainable groundwater management plan.
+No impacts would occur. - e.
+The proposed project would not conflict or obstruct the implementation of the applicable water quality control plan or sustainable groundwater management plan.
 For additional information see responses X.a through X.c.
 Impacts would be less than significant.